Lisa Bowden insists that her traveller beliefs mean that she cannot live anywhere where someone has died.

 At her council flat, she has two flat-screen televisions, two games consoles, a leather sofa and a designer sofa.

-But she says the ghostly presence of the former tenant has made her ill and stopped her from fulfilling her dream of working as a beautician.
+the former tenant has made her ill and stopped her from fulfilling her

 'I had such a hard time with the council about this flat,' Ms Bowden said.
 'They made me ill, I think.
 The council workers had it in for me.